raylib-extras/raylib-quickstart/README.md

 # Output files
 The built code will be in the bin dir

+# Working directories and the resources folder
+The example uses a utility function from path_utils.h that will find the resources dir and set it as the current working directory.
+This is very useful when starting out.
+If you wish to manage your own working directory you can simply remove the call to the function and the header.

 # Building for other OpenGL targets
 If you need to build for a different OpenGL version than the default (OpenGL 3.3) you can specify an openGL version in your premake command line.
 Just modify the bat file or add the following to your command line